 -HOWE, Connor (Canmore, AB)

 More details are available at Speed Skating Canada’s web site at www.speedskating.ca.

 About Speed Skating Canada

-Speed Skating Canada (SSC) is the governing body for competitive long track and short track speed skating in Canada.
-Founded in 1887, the association is comprised of 13 provincial and territorial branches representing more than 14,000 individual members, and counting.
-SSC believes that sport is an apprenticeship for life and prizes respect for others, integrity, excellence of effort, as well as a safe, healthy environment.
+Speed Skating Canada (SSC) is the governing body for long track and short track speed skating in Canada.
+Founded in 1887, SSC is comprised of 13 provincial and territorial associations.
+Speed Skating Canada is committed to Challenge and Inspire Canada to Thrive through the power of Speed Skating.
 SSC recognizes and values its outstanding volunteers who give freely of their time and expertise.
-It also celebrates the 63 Olympic medals won by Canadian athletes since 1932, as well as the coaches, officials and other dedicated individuals who helped them on their journey.
+It also celebrates the 63 Olympic medals won by Canadian athletes since 1932, as well as the coaches, officials and other dedicated individuals who helped them on their journey. www.speedskating.ca

 – 30 –